loganhartford/portfolio-site/_articles/2024-01-04-efficient-anki.md

 - Tags

 #### Studying
-- Press the spacebar to show the next card.
+- Press the space-bar to show the next card.

 #### Card Ratings
 - Again: Less than a minute (the card will show up again).
 Press when you fail to recall the answer.